-Possibly the cuddliest member of the rodent family, chinchillas are native to a region of the Andes that includes Bolivia, Argentina, and Peru, and take their name from the Chincha tribe that once lived in the area (“chinchilla” translates literally to “little Chincha”).
+Possibly the cuddliest member of the rodent family, chinchillas are native to a region of the Andes that includes Bolivia, Argentina, and Peru.
+They take their name from the Chincha tribe that once lived in the area (“chinchilla” translates literally to “little Chincha”).
 They prefer to live at high elevations – up to 14,000 feet – where they group together in herds.
-Since before the Incas arrived in the area, chinchilla fur has been a prized commodity, for both its thickness and soft texture.
-While these days most chinchilla fur comes from farm-raised animals, hunting is still a real threat to the species’ survival; over a period of 15 years, 90% of the global population of chinchillas disappeared.
+Since before the Incas arrived in the area, chinchilla fur has been a prized commodity for its thickness and soft texture.
+While these days most chinchilla fur comes from farm-raised animals, hunting is still a real threat to the species’ survival.
+Over a period of 15 years, 90% of the global population of chinchillas disappeared.

 South America Fur Seals

-These squishy-looking sea mammals can be found along long stretches of the Pacific coast of South America, including the southern beaches of Peru.
-Adult males of the species have a dark gray coat that can be accented with tan or light gray splotches, while females and pre-adult males range in color from rust brown to medium gray on their undersides, and gray or tan on their muzzles.
-Males also grow mains along their head and shoulders, and tend to be much larger than females; adult male fur seals can weigh over 400 pounds.
+These squishy-looking sea mammals are found along the Pacific coast of South America, including the southern beaches of Peru.
+Adult males of the species have a dark gray coat accented with tan or light gray splotches.
+Females and juvenile males range in color from rust brown to gray on their undersides and gray or tan on their muzzles.
+Males also grow manes along their head and shoulders and tend to be larger than females.
+An adult male can weigh over 400 pounds.

 You’ve heard of llamas and alpacas before, but those aren’t the only furry camelids that call Peru home.
 Meet the vicuña, the wild ancestor of both the llama and the alpaca, and the national animal of Peru.
 Even before the founding of the modern state of Peru, vicuñas were an important animal in the region’s culture.
-Inca royalty would wear garments made from vicuña fur, which had to be painstakingly collected by capturing the animals in the wild and shearing them (to make matters worse, a vicuña only produces enough fur to be sheared every 3 years).
-Though vicuña were once seriously in danger of becoming extinct (thanks to continuing demand for their precious fur), their numbers have since rebounded.
+Incan royalty would wear garments made from vicuña fur which had to be painstakingly collected by shearing the wild animals.
+To make matters worse, a vicuña only produces enough fur to be sheared every 3 years.
+Vicuña were once seriously in danger of becoming extinct due to demand of their fur, but their numbers have since rebounded.

 Want to see these adorable animals in person?
 Book your trip to Peru through Best Peru Tours today and get great deals on tour packages.
 Contact us today at 866-788-5647.